 - The appliance is approved with a minimum clearance to combustible materials of 26" (660 mm) to the top, 11" (280 mm) on all sides and 4" (100 mm) to the bottom.
 Any spacer or framing used closer than this dimension must be noncombustible (e.g. metal). - The minimum distance from the bottom of the appliance to the room ceiling is 72" (1830 mm). - When installing the venting, the following clearances to combustible materials MUST be maintained: - a.
-3" (76 mm) above any horizontal venting - b.
-1" (25 mm) to venting sides or below any horizontal venting - Do not block or restrict the Air Inlet, located between the standoff frame and glass.
+3"/76 mm above any horizontal venting - b.
+1"/25 mm to venting sides or below any horizontal venting - Do not block or restrict the Air Inlet or the Air Outlet